CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_choking_hazards_html.md

 Foods and preparation

-* Cook and prepare food to the right shape, size, and texture [for your child’s development](/nutrition/InfantandToddlerNutrition/foods-and-drinks/when-to-introduce-solid-foods.html).
+* Cook and prepare food to the right shape, size, and texture [for your childaÌ‚â‚¬TMs development](/nutrition/InfantandToddlerNutrition/foods-and-drinks/when-to-introduce-solid-foods.html).
 * Avoid small, sticky, or hard foods that are hard to chew and swallow.